linode/docs/docs/applications/project-management/how-to-install-and-configure-redmine-on-ubuntu-16-04.md

            cp /etc/nginx/sites-available/default /etc/nginx/sites-available/default.orig

 3. Change the `root` directory for the website, and add additional passenger configurations.
-To do this add these lines to the `server{}` block of the file:
+To do this, add these lines to the `server{}` block of the file:

     {:.file}
     /etc/nginx/sites-availble/default